gogs/docs/en-US/installation/install_gogs_on_mac.md

 #### custom/conf/app.ini

-You can add git user or use currently logged in user.
+You can add a git user or use the currently logged in user.
-If you want to add git user to run gogs, see http://wiki.freegeek.org/index.php/Mac_OSX_adduser_script.
+If you want to add the git user to run gogs, see http://wiki.freegeek.org/index.php/Mac_OSX_adduser_script.

 ```sh
 # Create custom folder